Freddie Freeman Player Props: Dodgers vs. Nationals

 Freddie Freeman At The Plate

-- Freeman has 74 hits and an OBP of .413 to go with a slugging percentage of .575.
-All three of those stats lead Los Angeles hitters this season.
+- Freeman leads Los Angeles with an OBP of .420, plus a team-best slugging percentage of .594.

-- Among qualifying hitters, he ranks second in batting average, while his on-base percentage ranks fourth and he is fourth in slugging.
+- He ranks second in batting average, third in on base percentage, and fourth in slugging among the qualified hitters in MLB.

-- Freeman will look to extend his 18-game hitting streak.
-He's batting .400 over the course of his last outings.
+- Freeman will look to extend his 19-game hitting streak.
+He's batting .524 with one homer over the course of his last outings.

+- Freeman has reached base via a hit in 44 games this season (of 56 played), and had multiple hits in 25 of those games.

-- He has hit a long ball in 14.5% of his games this season, and 3.6% of his chances at the plate.
+- In 16.1% of his games this season, he has gone deep, and 3.9% of his trips to the dish.

-- Freeman has had at least one RBI in 36.4% of his games this season (20 of 55), with two or more RBI eight times (14.5%).
-He has also accounted for three or more of his team's runs in five contests.
+- Freeman has an RBI in 21 of 56 games this year, with multiple RBI in eight of them.
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.